 Your child’s PE bag should be sent in to school at the beginning of the half-term and usually only comes home at the end of each half term, for washing.
 Please label the PE bag clearly on the exterior, so that teachers can identify it easily.

 We are very proud of the wide range of clubs and activities that are available to your children at lunchtime, or more usually after school.
-A full list and booking information is available from the School Office and will be sent to all parents by parentmail before the start of each term.
+A full list is available from the School Office and will be sent to all parents by scopay comms before the start of each term.
 Details are also available here.
+Bookings for Clubs are made through your Scopay account on a first come first served basis, once a club is full it will no longer appear on Scopay.
 We would encourage you to allow your children to be a part of one or more of our clubs as it is an important way of making new friends across the school and learning new skills in a happy and relaxed atmosphere.

 COLLECTING CHILDREN AT THE END OF THE SCHOOL DAY